rob228rob/rob228rob/README.md

 ## 🚀 About Me
 ### ✨ Who am I?
-I am a programmer dedicated to crafting high-quality and efficient code.
+I am a 19 y.o. programmer dedicated to crafting high-quality and efficient code.
 I leverage modern approaches and technologies in my work to create projects that deliver real value.
 My primary programming languages are Java and C++, and I am always open to new challenges and learning opportunities.

 I am also a 3rd-year student at Moscow Aviation Institute, studying in the Faculty of Computer Science.